ESSO0428/lvim/README.md

 1. Can use below command to update lunavim and neovim core to Latest Release
     ```bash
+    # NOTE: Update lunavim and neovim core to Latest Release
     sh ~/.config/lvim/UpdateNvimReleaseAndLunaCore.sh
+    # NOTE: or you only want to update neovim to Latest Release
+    # sh ~/.config/lvim/UpdateNvimReleaseOnly.sh
     ```
 2. If update (or install) success (can use below command to init lunavim)
     ```bash